AhmedNayel-1/bigchief45.github.io/content/posts/making-functions-timeout-in-python.md

 We want our function to run for a certain period of time, and if this time limit is exceeded, we want to regain control of the program's execution.

-We can achieve this by using a custom [context manager](http://book.pythontips.com/en/latest/context_managers.html) and the [`signal`](https://docs.python.org/2/library/signal.html) module from the standard library.
+We can achieve this by using a custom [context manager](http://book.pythontips.com/en/latest/context_managers.html) and the [`signal`](https://docs.python.org/2/library/signal.html) module from the Python standard library.

 Here is a complete example: